Article Quick Links

 - Can we track what the secondary reviewer wrote, nudge them into action, or have them sign a review on behalf of the actual manager?

-The secondary reviewer has just a helper role at this point, so what a secondary reviewer does can not be tracked, nor can they be nudged, nor can you distinguish their feedback from that of the main reviewer.
-It would be the official manager's job to collect feedback from the secondary reviewer.
+The secondary reviewer has just a helper role at this point, so what a secondary reviewer does can not be tracked, nor can they be nudged, nor can you distinguish their feedback from that of the main reviewer without noting it.
+It would be the official reviewer's job to collect feedback from the secondary reviewer.

 - How does the dot in the 2D results/behavior graph work?
 My staff don't seem to get it.